 You are allowed and encouraged to work together on homework.
 However, each student is expected to turn in his or her own work.
 In general, late homework will not be accepted.
 However, you are allowed to turn in three late homework assignments with no questions asked.
 Unless you have made arrangements in advance with me, homework turned in after class will be considered late.
 When doing your homework, I encourage you to use the Elements of Style for Proofs (see Appendix B of the course notes as a reference.
 Your overall homework grade will be worth 14% of your final grade.

 On each homework assignment, please write (i) your name, (ii) name of course, and (iii) Daily/Weekly Homework number.
 You can find the list of assignments on the homework page.
 I reserve the right to modify the homework assignments as I see necessary.

 Daily Homework: Homework will be assigned each class meeting, and students are expected to complete (or try their best to complete) each assignment before walking into the next class period.
 All assignments should be carefully, clearly, and cleanly written.
 Among other things, this means your work should include proper grammar, punctuation, and spelling.
 You should write a draft of a given solution before you write down the final argument, so do yourself a favor and get in the habit of differentiating your scratch work from your submitted assignment.

 The Daily Homework will generally consist of completing exercises and proving theorems from the course notes.
 In addition to completing the assigned problems, I also want you to assess your own work.
 Next to each problem, I want you to write down a score between 0 and 4 that represents your perception of the validity and quality of your proposed solution/proof.
 Consider using the rubric given below in the description of the Weekly Homework assignments.
-Not completing the self-assessment step will impact the score on your homework.
+Not completing the self-assessment step may impact the score on your homework.